teleporthq/teleport-documentation/component-generators/README.md

 We would like to generate something similar to the React or Vue components seen in the generated content tabs of the example above.

-While this example is simple, it allows us to introduce the concept of mapping of content.
+While this example is very basic, it allows us to introduce the concept of mapping of content.
 Let's consider the following question:

 **How do we decide to transform `text` to `span`?**